 - Muscle relaxants

 - Elevation of legs to take the stress off of your back

 - Targeted exercise or stretching techniques may be effective for strengthening the back and limiting pain, although the patient needs to consult with a physician to be sure not to further aggravate the injury

 In most cases, back spasms are a temporary frustration that can be overcome with conservative treatment.
-However, if you suffer from recurring back spasms, an underlying spine issue may be at fault.
+However, if you experience recurring back spasms, an underlying spine issue may be the cause.
 Herniated intervertebral discs, for example, can also regularly lead to back spasms.
 To learn more about all of your back muscle treatment options, contact Laser Spine Institute.
 We can provide you with a review of your MRI or CT scan and help you decide if one of our minimally invasive, outpatient spine procedures can help overcome your painful back spasms.